scotthamilton77/claude-code-tamagotchi/claude-commands/pet-pet.md

 ---
-description: Pet your companion to show affection
+description: Pet your companion - give them love and attention
 ---

-Show your pet some love! 💕
+Give the pet some affection:

-!cd $PET_PATH && bun src/commands/pet-cli.ts /pet
+!claude-code-tamagotchi pet

-Your pet feels loved and appreciated!
+Then tell the user: "Your pet is absolutely MELTING from the pets!
+They're making that weird rumbling sound... wait, are digital pets supposed to purr?
+Either way, happiness levels are through the roof! 💕✨"